Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Reductions

 \section{Reductions}

 In this section, we argue that subject to a few assumptions, reducing a good configuration does not create cycles of length at most four.

 Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, and let $P$ be a path of length at most four with ends $u,v\in V(\cal R)$ and otherwise disjoint from $\cal R$.
-We say that $P$ is {\em allowable} if { \myitem{$\bullet$} $u,v$ belong to the same ring of $\cal R$, say $R$, \myitem{$\bullet$} $P$ has length at least three, \myitem{$\bullet$} there exists a subpath $Q$ of $R$ with ends $u,v$ such that $P\cup Q$ is a cycle of length at most eight that bounds an open disk $\Delta\subset \Sigma$, \myitem{$\bullet$} if $P$ has length three, then $P\cup Q$ has length five and $\Delta$ is a face of $G$, and \myitem{$\bullet$} if $P$ has length four, then $\Delta$ includes at most one edge of $G$, and if it includes one, then that edge joins the middle vertex of $P$ to the middle vertex of $Q$. }
+We say that $P$ is {\em allowable} if \begin{itemize} \item $u,v$ belong to the same ring of $\cal R$, say $R$, \item $P$ has length at least three, \item there exists a subpath $Q$ of $R$ with ends $u,v$ such that $P\cup Q$ is a cycle of length at most eight that bounds an open disk $\Delta\subset \Sigma$, \item if $P$ has length three, then $P\cup Q$ has length five and $\Delta$ is a face of $G$, and \item if $P$ has length four, then $\Delta$ includes at most one edge of $G$, and if it includes such an edge $e$, then $Q$ has length four and $e$ joins the middle vertex of $P$ to the middle vertex of $Q$. \end{itemize}

 We say that $G$ is {\em well-behaved} if every path $P$ of length at least one and at most four with ends $u,v\in V(\cal R)$ and otherwise disjoint from $\cal R$ is allowable.